Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/progskeet.md

 - Downgrading files pack found on [Mega](https://mega.nz/#!H5cFgaSJ!0klsHOl7ADGoXU6n6qlqkBpM32f_Ib_NlPpqq-0oS5M), [FileDropper](http://www.filedropper.com/ufpgv460), or [FileFactory](http://www.filefactory.com/file/54fh8w24dga5/U.F.P.G.%20V4.60.exe) (U.F.P.G. v4.60)

-- Optional: 360clip (solderless), Progskeet NAND solderless adapater (NAND only) or a UniClip.
+- Optional: 360clip (solderless), ProgSkeet NAND solderless adapater (NAND only) or a UniClip.

     56-pin is a NOR clip, 48-pin is a NAND clip

 # Updating Bitstream (Injectus)

 Only complete this section if your ProgSkeet came without being fully programmed, which is the case with a new 1.2 or 1.21, or if you are using a solderless clip.

 1. Connect the FCC 15 pin from the ProgSkeet to the Injectus programmer.

-2. Download and extract the [Infectus Programmer Package](http://www.progskeet.com/forum/viewtopic.php?f=10&t=3948) to your desktop.
+2. Download and extract the [Infectus Programmer Package](http://www.ProgSkeet.com/forum/viewtopic.php?f=10&t=3948) to your desktop.

 3. Connect USB cable from Injectus to the USB port of your PC.
 It will prompt you to install a driver.
 Select the driver located in the "USB Drivers 3.1" folder.